Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 It’s technically not one of the five main royal palaces of Seoul, but I happened to run across it on my first trip to Seoul.

-You can stroll the traditional residential rooms and courtyards.
+You can stroll around traditional residential rooms and courtyards.

 The image depicts a traditional wooden hall at Unhyeongung Royal Residence in Seoul, South Korea.
 The building features a classic Korean architectural style with a tiled roof, exposed wooden beams, and a series of steps leading up to the entrance.
 The white signs with black calligraphy hanging above the doors add to the historical ambiance.
 Rain is visible, creating a serene and reflective atmosphere as the droplets fall against the structure.